kangdongil/js-chromeapp_20210608/readme.md

 - typeof [VARIABLE]
   : check datatype of variable
 - parseInt()
-  : convert string into integer
+  : convert into integer
-  if string, result is NaN.
+  if is not int, result is NaN.
+- String()
+  : convert into string
 - isNaN()

 # 2.2 Variable 알아보기